ayush1999/Particle-Simulator/README.md

 # Particle-Simulator
-## Using matplotlib to plot position of a particle at given time intervals, on the basis of laws defined.
+## Using matplotlib to plot position of a particle at given time intervals, on the basis of laws of motion defined.